Mike Judge: 2020–present: Bandera Entertainment, Beavis and Butt-Head and King of the Hill revivals

 In June 2020, Comedy Central announced it had ordered a second revival of Beavis and Butt-Head consisting of two new seasons along with spin-offs and specials.
 In the new series, Beavis and Butt-Head will enter a "whole new Gen Z world" with meta-themes that are said to be relatable to both new fans, who may be unfamiliar with the original series, and old.

 In February 2022, it was announced that the revival would instead premiere on Paramount+, following a second Beavis and Butt-Head feature film entitled Beavis and Butt-Head Do the Universe.
 Originally, Paramount executives wanted a live-action Beavis and Butt-Head movie.
 Judge held auditions over Zoom for the project.
 He eventually talked the company into doing an animated movie instead to reestablish the characters first, with a future live-action movie still a possibility.
 In June 2022, it was confirmed that new episodes would debut later that year, along with the full library of over 227 original episodes, newly remastered, with music videos intact.
 One month later, it was announced that the revival would premiere on August 4, 2022.
 Season 9 continues the concept of the Beavis and Butt-Head multiverse initially explored in Beavis and Butt-Head Do the Universe.
 Teenage Beavis and Butt-Head, Old Beavis and Butt-Head, and Smart Beavis and Butt-Head all get their own dedicated episodes in the revival.

 In January 2022, it was announced that Judge and Daniels had formed an animation company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.
 During a panel at San Diego Comic-Con in 2022, Judge stated that the show "has a very good chance of coming back."
 In September 2022, Fox Entertainment president Michael Thorn confirmed that the series would not air on Fox, with the reason being that Fox prefers to have full ownership of whatever new shows they air.
 On January 31, 2023, a revival on Hulu was officially confirmed to be ordered.

 Bandera's first produced series is Anna Drezen's Praise Petey starring Annie Murphy, John Cho, and Stephen Root among others.
 The series premiered on July 21, 2023, on Freeform and Hulu, and has received mostly positive reviews, with Rotten Tomatoes ratings of 80% Fresh from critics, and 90% Fresh from audiences.
 The series was canceled after one season.
 In 2024, Judge, along with Zach Woods and Brandon Gardner, co-created the series In the Know.
 The series premiered on January 25, 2024, on Peacock.
+Judge also produced the Netflix animated series created by Matthew Inman and Shane Kosakowski, entitled Exploding Kittens.
+Based on the popular card game of the same name, it was released on July 12, 2024, to mixed to negative reviews.
+It was cancelled after its only season.
 His new show, Common Side Effects currently airs on Adult Swim and is streaming on Max.